 3. LCD Soundsystem - Christmas Will Break Your Heart

 Talk about playing with emotions...
-Last Christmas Eve, the much-loved LCD Soundsystem, who had retired four years earlier, suddenly posted a new song online (great excitement!), but that song, by the band's admission, was "this depressing Christmas song".
+On Christmas Eve 2015, the much-loved LCD Soundsystem, who had retired four years earlier, suddenly posted a new song online (great excitement!), but that song, by the band's admission, was "this depressing Christmas song".
 And it really is a gloomy track, beginning: "Christmas will break your heart / If your world is feeling small / There's no one on your phone / You feel close enough to call / Christmas will crush your soul."

 It's not without hope, though.
 Despite the misery, the band's James Murphy sings, "But still I'm coming home to you."